Troubleshooting Tips to Prevent Downtime

 Nobody likes it when technology stops working.
-At DTC, our team of technicians is dedicated to making sure you experience the least downtime possible.
+At DTC, our team of technicians is dedicated to making sure you experience the least amount of downtime possible.
 However, we’ve noticed that some issues can be resolved simply by performing some basic troubleshooting steps before giving us a call.
-We want to make sure your tech issue is resolved ASAP – so try out these troubleshooting tips and if they don’t work, let the professionals take a look:
+We want to make sure your technical issues are resolved ASAP – so try out these troubleshooting tips.
+If they don’t work, let the professionals take a look:

 “Have you tried turning it off and on again?”

 The first thing you can do is to give the system a simple reboot – you would be shocked at how often a system restart can resolve most issues.
 System reboots are a great first step for troubleshooting as it can fix everything from being unable to send emails to a practice management software that won’t open.
 No one likes to hear “have you tried turning it off and on again,” and we understand that.
 Next time you encounter an issue, try rebooting your system before giving DTC a call, and if the issue persists, let us know you already tried rebooting.